SoniEx2/IRCChannels/espernet/#soni.md

 Channel Rules for #Soni @ EsperNet
 ==================================

-There are 4 main rules:
+There are 5 main rules:

 1. Respect everyone.
+2. Accept and support everyone until they harm others.
-2. Get others to follow this.
+3. Get others to follow this.
-3. This is a primarily SFW channel, avoid posting NSFW/NSFL content.
+4. This is a primarily SFW channel, avoid posting NSFW/NSFL content.
 NSFW/NSFL content MUST be tagged.
-4. Respect/follow network staff/rules.
+5. Respect/follow network staff/rules.

 ###Examples: